Danielle Outlaw: Philadelphia Police Department

 On December 30, 2019, the City of Philadelphia and Mayor Jim Kenney announced the appointment of Outlaw as the new Commissioner of the Philadelphia Police Department, beginning February 10.
 Portland Mayor Ted Wheeler accepted Outlaw's resignation the same day, and she was succeeded by her deputy, Jami Resch.

+On September 5, 2023, Outlaw announced she would be resigning as commissioner of the Philadelphia Police Department to take a new job as the deputy chief security officer of the Port Authority of New York and New Jersey.
+She was replaced by interim commissioner John M. Stanford Jr. on September 22, 2023.

 Personal life

 Outlaw is a member of The Links.